bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 `/usr/sbin`, `/var/chroot` (or wherever you kept your clients).
 When these directories come up in the following instructions, consider simply copying the old values over the ones created here.
-Additionally, it could be useful to keep your configruation files, such as `brclients.conf` and `/etc/passwd`, to reference.
+Additionally, it could be useful to keep your configuration files, such as `brclients.conf` and `/etc/passwd`, to reference.

 - [Installation Host Environment](#installer-host)